MSCoD: An Enhanced Bayesian Updating Framework with Multi-Scale Information Bottleneck and Cooperative Attention for Structure-Based Drug Design: 4 Conclusion

 \section{\textbf{4 Conclusion}}

 In this work, we propose MSCoD, a novel generative framework that significantly advances the modeling of protein-ligand interactions by utilizing multi-scale information bottleneck modules and multi-head cooperative attention mechanism.
 MSCoD provides a robust and extensible framework for structure-based drug design that enables the precise generation of drug-like molecules with high binding affinity and favorable molecular properties.
-In experiments, our MSCoD outperforms other state-of-the-art models, and case studies on challenging targets like KRAS G12D further demonstrate its effectiveness.
-In addition, the general modules developed in this work also hold promise for broader applications, such as protein-protein interaction prediction and other structural biology tasks that require modeling across multiple spatial and temporal scales.
-In summary, this work will expedite the drug discovery process.
+Experimental studies show that MSCoD achieves superior overall performance on structure-based molecular generation benchmarks.
+Case studies on challenging targets such as KRAS G12D further demonstrate its effectiveness for difficult protein targets, and the MSIB and MHCA modules also transfer effectively to drug–target affinity prediction, enhancing predictive performance on standard datasets.
+In summary, this work has the potential to expedite the drug discovery process.

 However, some limitations remain, primarily due to computational constraints.
 Future work will focus on further enhancing the model's capacity to capture deeper and more complex protein-ligand interactions, for example by embedding more systematic attention mechanisms within multi-scale feature extraction.